List of Carolina Hurricanes award winners: Lester Patrick Trophy

 The Lester Patrick Trophy has been presented by the National Hockey League and USA Hockey since 1966 to honor a recipient's contribution to ice hockey in the United States.
 This list includes all personnel who have ever been employed by the Carolina Hurricanes franchise in any capacity and have also received the Lester Patrick Trophy.

 United States Hockey Hall of Fame

 Retired numbers

-The Carolina Hurricanes have retired three of their jersey numbers and taken two other numbers out of circulation.
+The Carolina Hurricanes have retired four of their jersey numbers and taken two other numbers out of circulation.
 Prior to the franchise's move to Carolina, the Hartford Whalers retired Rick Ley's number 2, Gordie Howe's number 9, and John McKenzie's number 19.
 Numbers 2 and 19 were returned to circulation when the franchise moved to Carolina, but the number 9 remains unofficially retired for Howe.
 The number 3 was removed from circulation following Steve Chiasson's death in 1999.
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Hurricanes franchise during his 20-year NHL career and no player in franchise history had ever worn the number 99 prior to its retirement.